H3AR7B3A7/SecondBrain/Code/Tools/Maven.md

 </plugin>
 ```

-*Required to add to pom since Java 8.*
+*It's highly recommended to configure the maven-compiler-plugin to specify your desired Java version, especially when working with Java 9 or later.*

 ### Jar Plugin